endlessm/malcontent/README.md

 It provides an
 [accounts-service](https://gitlab.freedesktop.org/accountsservice/accountsservice)
-vendor extension for storing an app filter to restrict the child’s access to certain applications; and a simple library for accessing and applying the app filter.
-This results in the policy being stored in `/var/lib/AccountsService/users/${user}`, which is a key file readable and writable only by the accounts-service daemon.
+vendor extension for storing an app filter to restrict the child’s access to certain applications; a simple library for accessing and applying the app filter; and a UI program (`malcontent-control`) for viewing and changing the parental controls settings on users.

+The parental controls policy is stored in `/var/lib/AccountsService/users/${user}`, which is a key file readable and writable only by the accounts-service daemon.
 Access to the data is mediated through accounts-service’s D-Bus interface, which libmalcontent is a client library for.

 All the library APIs are currently unstable and are likely to change wildly.